singhrohit487/golang-pinger-program/README.md

 ## Get Started

-1. Clone this repository from GitHub
+1. Clone this repository
-2. Create a repository on GitLab
+2. Create your own repository on GitLab
-3. Set your local repository's remote to point to your GitLab
+3. Set your local repository's remote to point to your GitLab repository
 4. Make your changes locally according to the tasks below
 5. Push to your GitLab repository